-- 1. This Social Impact Management Framework (SIMF) is proposed to deal with social safeguard compliance issues likely to arise under the Rural Transport Improvement Project-II (RTIP-II), a follow up program of the ongoing Rural Transport Improvement Project (RTIP-I) of the Local Government Engineering Department (LGED).
-LGED under the Ministry of Local Government, Rural Development and Cooperatives (MLGRD&C), Government of Bangladesh (GOB) is preparing RTIP-II (the Project) and will subsequently implement it.
-The Project is expected to improve, rehabilitate and carry out periodic maintenance on Upazila Roads and Union Roads and construct improved Growth Centre market facilities as well as revive rural waterway routes, all selected through a participatory approach in the central, north-eastern and south-eastern regions of Bangladesh.
+- This Social Impact Management Framework (SIMF) is proposed to deal with social safeguard compliance issues likely to arise under the Second Rural Transport Improvement Project- Additional Financing, (RTIP-II:AF)), a follow up program of the ongoing Rural Transport Improvement Project (RTIP-II) of the Local Government Engineering Department (LGED).
+LGED under the Ministry of Local Government, Rural Development and Cooperatives (MLGRD&C), Government of Bangladesh (GOB) is preparing RTIP-II:AF (the Project) and will subsequently implement it.
+The Project is expected to improve, rehabilitate and carry out periodic maintenance on Upazila Roads and Union Roads all selected through a participatory approach in the central, north-eastern and south-eastern regions of Bangladesh.
 It is determined that implementation of the physical components of the project, especially the improvement of Upazila Roads, will involve social safeguards compliance issues.
 The International Development Association (IDA) of the World Bank group is assisting with preparation of the project and will provide financial support to implement it. - 2.
-Social safeguards compliance issues are generally expected to relate to the World Bank's Operational Policies on Involuntary Resettlement (OP 4.12) and Indigenous Peoples (OP 4.10).
+Social safeguards compliance issues are generally expected to relate to the World Bank's Operational Policies on Involuntary Resettlement (OP 4.12), Indigenous Peoples (OP 4.10) and Gender Policy OP 4.20.
 But the details of the impacts will be known as the design of the many individual subprojects, which will involve multiple civil works contracts, progresses.
 According to the general scope of the civil works, the project is likely to trigger OP 4.12 as LGED will take back its previously unutilized lands along the Upazila Roads, and possibly Union Roads, some of which are likely to be under authorized and unauthorized private uses.
 There may also be a need for some additional private land at critical sections to meet the road safety requirements and road design standards.
 Application of OP 4.10 remains to be determined in terms of subproject locations and the scope and design of the improvement works.
-The nature and magnitude of impacts will be determined on a continuing basis as subproject design decisions are finalized.
-As the impact details become available, the SIMF will provide the basis to prepare and implement Resettlement Plans (RP) and Indigenous Peoples Plans (IPP), as may be required to mitigate adverse impacts under the individual subprojects in each phase of construction.
-This SIMF has been prepared on the basis of experience from RTIP-I and consultation at community level in potential RTIP-II areas.
+To reduce gender disparities and enhance women's participation in the project activities OP 4.20 is considered during preparation of this SIMF.